I have found the best book light is one that is bright enough for me to read without using a lamp but doesn't disturb my husband's sleep.

 One of the best all natural sleep aids for me has been reading with the use of a book light.
 When I find that my mind is racing and thinking about too many things as I am trying to fall asleep, a good book is a great way to calm and distract my busy mind.

 The durable clamp and flexible arm (which stays in place) allows you to adjust the light just where you need it.LuminoLite Rechargeable 3000K Warm 6 LED Book Light, Easy Clip on Reading Lights for Reading in Bed.
 3 Brightness Eye-Care, 2.1 oz Lightweight, up to 60 Hours Reading.
 Perfect for Bookworms & Kids

 If you are like me and like to read before you go to sleep, use a book light instead of a bedside lamp.
 As the evening progresses you want to start dimming lights so that melatonin production increases.

-In addition to using a book light I always wear this pair of blue light blocking glasses.
+In addition to using a book light I always wear a pair of blue light blocking glasses.
 You can pick ones with or without magnification, but I recommend that you get wrap around ones to prevent blue light from entering the top or sides of your glasses.